Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Give more than you think you can, trusting that you are richer than you think."
+> "Your friends will know you better in the first minute you meet than your acquaintances will know you in a thousand years."
-> — **Jon Kabat-Zinn**
+> — **Richard Bach**

 ---